 Board Approval Required

 All student fees and charges shall be adopted by the Board, including any student activity fees or membership dues.
 Approved fees shall remain in place until modified or removed by Board resolution.
+Fees for rental or purchase of instructional resources may be charged.

 The Board shall approve a fee schedule for elementary, middle, and secondary schools.